Brookridge Morgans began as a

 horses we've owned and/or bred,

-as well as our canine companions
+and our canine companions

-Nellie, and Sophie.
+Nellie and Sophie.

 Sit back and relax as you explore our website.
 I love to take pictures, so there is a lot to